eduardo-ono/eduardo-ono/README.md

 ### Hi there 👋
 <br>

-I'm a software developer who is addicted to learning and loves sharing knowledge with other people.
+I'm a mathematician who is addicted to learning computer science and loves sharing knowledge with other people.
 I also like listening good music and playing guitar on my spare time.

 <br>